godotengine/godot-docs/classes/class_string.rst

 - :ref:`int<class_int>` **find_last** **(** :ref:`String<class_string>` what **)**

 Finds the last occurrence of a substring.
 Returns the starting position of the substring or -1 if not found.
-Optionally, the initial search index can be passed.

 .. _class_String_findn: